 Statutes & By-laws

-In 1954 an international organisation without legal personality was formed in order to represent chemical distribution in the various countries of Europe.
-This organisation was formed under the name of “Fédération Européenne du Commerce Chimique” (Fecc), and was assigned as a non-profit association, according to the provisions described under III of the Law of 27 June 1921, to promote the technological and economic developments of chemical distribution in Europe.
+The European Association of Chemical Distributors (Fecc) was founded in 1954 as an international organisation without legal personality to represent chemical distribution in the various countries of Europe.
+As a Brussels-based, non-profit association, it acts according to the provisions described under III of the Law of 27 June 1921, to promote the technological and economic developments of chemical distribution and neighbouring value-chain functions in Europe.

-Aware of the key economic and social roles played by chemical distribution companies at both the European and the international level, and anxious to ensure their full contribution and their direct support to the action of Fecc, the Association Members, at the General Assembly meeting of 14 June 1998, resolved to adopt these Statutes.
+In full recognition of the key social, economic and sustainability contributions that chemical distribution companies and their value-chain partners provide at both the European and the international level, and in order to ensure the Association members´ sustained direct support to the activities of Fecc, the General Assembly meeting of 31 March 2022 unanimously endorsed the Statutes.

 NAME, HEAD OFFICE, DURATION

 1.1 An international non-profit making association is hereby formed.
 The association is named ‘Fédération Européenne du Commerce Chimique’ – ‘European Association of Chemical Distributors’, in abbreviated form: ‘Fecc’ and hereinafter referred to as ‘the Association’.
-The Association will be governed by the provisions of Title III of the law of 27 June 1921 on non-profit making associations, foundations and non-profit making international associations.
+The Association is governed by the provisions of the Companies and Associations Code applicable to international non-profit associations.

-1.2 The head office of the Association is established in the Brussels region.
-At present the office is established at Rue du Luxembourg 16B, Brussels, Belgium.
-The Board of the Association can decide by simple majority of its members to transfer the office to any other location in Belgium.
+1.2 The head office of the Association is established in the Brussels-Capital Region.
+To the full extent permitted by law, the Board can decide to transfer the office to another location in Belgium.
 The new location must be published subsequently in the Belgian Official Gazette.